BoG-Dev-Bootcamp/.github/profile/README.md

 ## Submitting Projects & Exercises
 Throughout this bootcamp, bootcampers will submit projects and exercises through GitHub.
 We will utilize GitHub Organizations to make this happen.

-At the beginning of the semester, Bootcampers should download the `bootcamp-s23` repository.
+At the beginning of the semester, Bootcampers should fork the `bootcamp-s23` repository in this organization.
 This repo contains information and starter code for lectures, exercises, and projects.
-Once the repo is downloaded, bootcampers should:
+Once the repo is forked, bootcampers should:
-- create a new repo named `bootcamp-s23-name` in the organization
+- name the new repo `bootcamp-s23-name` in the organization
-- rename the folder they downloaded to `bootcamp-s23-name`
+- download the `bootcamp-s23-name` repo onto their computer
 - follow the instructions given on the new repo README
 	- initialize a git repo
 	- add changes